emmaphamlet/Product-Management-University-Project/Solution-Vision.md

 **Vision Statement**

-We aim to implement a modern, scalable, and user-friendly course registration system that upgrades the academic course registration experience for all users by delivering:
+We aim to implement a modern, scalable, and user-friendly course registration system that upgrades the academic registration experience for all users by delivering:
 - Functionality
 - Accessibility
 - Integration with institutional services

-This will empower students to plan their course schedule and register for classes efficiently while also supporting academic success.
+This will empower students to plan schedules and register efficiently while supporting academic success.

 **Problem Statement**